Stanisław Nadratowski Park

-The Stanisław Nadratowski Park (Note: Polish: Park im.
-Stanisława Nadratowskiego) is an urban park in Szczecin, Poland.
-It is located in the Drzetowo-Grabowo neighborhood, within the Downtown district, between Malczewskiego, Kazimierza, Plater, and Parkowa Streets.
-It was established in 1910, in place of the former Grabowo Cemetery.
+Stanisław Nadratowski Park (/pl/; Park im.
+Stanisława Nadratowskiego) is an urban park in Szczecin, Poland, located within the neighbourhood of Drzetowo-Grabowo in the Downtown district.
+It is placed between Malczewskiego, Kazimierza, Plater, and Parkowa Streets.
+The park was established in 1910, in place of the northern extension of the former Grabowo Cemetery, which was created in 1846.

 Name

-The park is named after Stanisław Nadratowski (1950–1970), a student and self-declared pacifist, drafted into military, who was fatally shot in unknown circumstances during the 1970 protests in Szczecin.
+The park is named after Stanisław Nadratowski (1950–1970), a student and self-declared pacifist drafted into military, who was fatally shot in unknown circumstances during the 1970 protests in Szczecin.

 History

+The St. Stanislaus Kostka Church, built next to the park in 1890.

-In 1846, to the north of Malczewskiego Street, was opened the extension of the Grabowo Cemetery, in a form of a rectangle with length of 200 m, and width of 80 m.
-It was placed between buildings at current Malczewskiego, Kazimierza, Plater, and Parkowa Streets.
-Between 1888 and 1890, to the north of the cemetery, was constructed the St. Stanislaus Kostka Church (then known as the Church of Peace).
+In 1846, an extension of the Grabowo Cemetery was opened to the north of Malczewskiego Street, in a form of a rectangle with the length of 200 m (656.2 ft.), and the width of 80 m (262.5 ft.).
+It was placed between buildings at the current Malczewskiego, Kazimierza, Plater, and Parkowa Streets.
+Between 1888 and 1890, the St. Stanislaus Kostka Church, then known as the Church of Peace), was constructed to the north of the cemetery.